-The European Cinema Nights 2019 kicks off on 2 December in Luxembourg with the screening of The Whistlers, by Corneliu Porumboiu.
+The European Cinema Nights 2019 (programme as pdf) kicks off on 2 December in Luxembourg with the screening of The Whistlers, by Corneliu Porumboiu.
 All the screenings will be followed by a short debate where film lovers will have the opportunity to meet not only filmmakers and film critics to discuss the focus of the films but also European representatives that will be able to explain more about the MEDIA programme and its importance to shape the European audiovisual landscape.

 This event is part of the European Commission “going local” communication campaign, which shows citizens how European policy is linked to their lives – in this case to the emotions they feel at cinemas – and how by attending a locally-grounded event they can be part of a globally-connected experience across Europe.

 See the factsheet about the European Cinema Night and other initiatives of MEDIA going local.